kscalelabs/rdme-docs/docs/Hackathon FAQ/hackathons.md

 ---
-title: Hackathon-specific FAQ
+title: Connecting to your Z-Bot on the K-Scale network
 deprecated: false
 hidden: false
 metadata:
   robots: index
 ---
-## Connecting to your Z-Bot on the K-Scale network

 On the K-Scale network, you can connect to your Z-Bot using the name on the back of your bot

 Plug in your robot.